masasin/masasin.github.io/docs/index.md

 ???+ summary
     - Senior software engineer with experience in data science, industrial automation, and web development
-    - 10+ years of experience in Python, robotics, and more, with
+    - 10+ years of experience in Python, robotics, and more
     - Currently looking for a [new full-time opportunity](#hire-me) in Belgium
     - Hold an EU Blue Card; can start on 1 September 2023
     - Email me at [contact@jnassar.com]{{ urls.social.email }}, or [book a meeting]{{ urls.social.cal }}